senhorinfinito/dominant_color_classifier/README.md

 # Classify-Images-by-Dominant-Color

 ## Task
-Classify images by dominant color in one of the following groups: 1.
-Red 2.
-Green 3.
-Blue 4.
-Other.
-Ignore grey scale colors.
+Classify images by dominant color in one of the total 9 groups groups.

 ## Equation
 x=x/(total-grey) where x stand for no. of R,G,B pixel in image, total is size of image and grey for no of scale colors.